 Introduction:

-The Terraform state file contains the critical record of infrastructure managed by Terraform.
-It maps Terraform resources to actual infrastructure resources, making it essential for reliable operations.
-At times, you may need to migrate your state file from one backend to another—for example, when moving from a local state file to a remote backend in a cloud provider.
-This article explains common scenarios for performing such migrations and provides step‑by‑step instructions to safely move Terraform state files to Azure or AWS.
+The Terraform state file contains the critical record of infrastructure managed by Terraform and maps Terraform resources to actual infrastructure resources, making it essential for reliable operations.
+At times, a team may need to migrate this state file from one backend to another—for example, when moving from a local state file to a remote backend in a cloud provider.
+This article explains common scenarios for migrations and provides step-by-step instructions to safely move Terraform state files to Azure or AWS.

 Problem: